sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 The active domain is in `process.domain`
 This middleware triggers error handling middlewarwe.
 Alternatively, you could just send a response like 500.
-Now we're in an error state, so more errors could be thrown.
-Do you want your error handler triggered on all of them?